How To Brew Loose Leaf Tea

 Some of our tea blends are available in loose leaf and tea bags.
 If you already have your go-to tea in tea bag, go ahead and try the same in loose leaf!
 This is especially handy if you are planning on making larger amounts of tea at once.

 As we mentioned, some tea leaves can also be brewed several times.
 Generally speaking, these would include green, white and oolong teas.
-Next time, before tossing the leaves away after the first cup, give another round of water for teas like Dragon Phoenix Pearl Jasmine Tea or Cold Weather Comfort Herbal Tea.
+Next time, before tossing the leaves away after the first cup, give another round of water for tea like Dragon Phoenix Pearl Jasmine Tea.